apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 Of course, thanks to our parliamentary system, voters have a variety of alternative parties to consider.
 Unfortunately, none of the alternatives seem to be inspiring a ton of enthusiasm either.
 Despite rigorous campaigning by some fresh faces, [the CBC poll tracker](https://newsinteractives.cbc.ca/elections/poll-tracker/canada/) changed little for most of the  campaign, mostly projecting a minority government by the Liberals or the Conservatives.

-While predicting election odds is hard enough in the best of times, we may see particularly inaccurate polling this year since higher apathy and uncertainty about who what party to vote for will likely drive down turnout.
+While predicting election odds is hard enough in the best of times, we may see particularly inaccurate polling this year since higher apathy and uncertainty about what party to vote for will likely drive down turnout.

 Hopefully, this guide will motivate you to use your vote on Monday.
 It's in you to give.